 The Washington Center Internship is a unique opportunity for undergraduate and graduate political science students to spend either the fall/winter or summer term in Washington, DC.
 The Washington Center has been in existence since 1975, and is currently the world’s largest provider of internship opportunities.
 Students spend 4.5 days per week in internships set up and monitored by The Washington Center, and take a course from professionals in the field.
 In addition, there are events such as site visits, Congressional briefings and lectures by eminent international visitors which round out the experience.
 Students also must take one of the following prerequisite courses PSCI 2200, PSCI 3200 or PSCI 3201.

-Open to Honours or Combined Honours Political Science students in the third year or the first term of fourth year.
+Open to Honours or Combined Honours Political Science students in the third year or the first term of fourth year, as well as graduate students.
 Students must have a minimum CGPA of 9.5 in Political Science.
 Successful completion of the program satisfies the requirements for one term of full-time study [2.5 credits].
 Selection will be based on academic merit and personal suitability for the experience.

 - Practical Considerations

-Expenses associated with The Washington Center internship include tuition fees for a Carleton term plus $11,500 US.
+Expenses associated with The Washington Center internship include tuition fees for a Carleton term plus $12,000 US.
 The US dollar component includes the program fee to The Washington Center and covers the student’s housing during the internship.
-The Washington Center has its own affiliation with professional-style apartments in metro DC, including Alexandria and Arlington, VA.
+The program fee also covers the work by the Washington Center to secure the internship and necessary visa for the student.
+The Washington Center has its own residences in Dupont Circle, Washington, DC.
 Undergraduate and graduate students are eligible for bursaries based on need for funds.
 The Political Science Department has recently begun a crowd funding effort for students going abroad and this program is eligible.
-Students are asked to participate by emailing potential donors.
 For information on bursaries please contact the International Student Services Office, located at 128 University Centre.
 Students are responsible for return transportation to DC, food and entertainment during the term.

 - Application Process